Khalid399263/UniversalWinPatcher/README.md

 # UniversalWinPatcher
-A multi-generation patch repository designed to maintain, optimize, and restore legacy and modern Windows operating systems from Windows 2000 through Windows 11.Features automated registry updates, security hardening, driver fixes, and post-EOS service packs to bridge the gap between retro and modern computing.
+A multi-generation patch repository designed to maintain, optimize, and restore legacy and modern Windows operating systems from Windows XP through Windows 11.Features automated registry updates, security hardening, driver fixes, and post-EOS service packs to bridge the gap between retro and modern computing.